 Chef: Eric, I have to tell you something and it's really gonna bum you out.
 Cartman: What?
 Chef: It'll really piss you off.
 Cartman: What, tell me!
 Chef: This is just a dream, you're still up on that cross.
 Cartman:(he wakes up, still on the cross) Oh, dammit!

-Another episode has Batgirl getting hit by Scarecrow's fear gas and hallucinating a scenario where she dies, and Gordon goes to war against Batman.
+"Over the Edge" has Batgirl getting hit by Scarecrow's fear gas and hallucinating a scenario where she dies, and Gordon goes to war against Batman.
 The dream ends when Bane, who had just been electrocuted to near-death, uses his last breath to toss the Bat-signal at Batman and Gordon, knocking them both off the top of Police Headquarters.

 The episode "In the Dreamtime" begins with Chuckie waking up from a dream, ending like this.
 His father explains that there is nothing to fear as nothing can hurt you in a dream.
 In the next scene Chuckie explains his dream to the babies only for that to be revealed to be a dream.
 When he next talks to them, he decides that he is still in a dream.
 Yet when he gets hurt, he realizes it isn't a dream.
 Chaz then puts his son to bed leading to the final scene of the episode.